TakeLab/podium/docs/source/walkthrough.rst

 Our new Vocab has been limited to the 5000 most frequent words.
 If your `Vocab` contains the unknown special token :class:`podium.vocab.UNK`, the words not present in the vocabulary will be set to the value of the unknown token.
 The unknown token is one of the default `special` tokens in the Vocab, alongside the padding token :class:`podium.vocab.PAD`.
 You can read more about these in :ref:`specials`.

-You might have noticed that we used a different type of Field: :class:`podium.storage.LabelField` for the label.
+You might have noticed that we used a different type of Field: :class:`podium.LabelField` for the label.
 LabelField is one of the predefined custom Field classes with sensible default constructor arguments for its concrete use-case.
 We'll take a closer look at LabelFields in the following subsection.

 LabelField